International Animal Rescue: History

 International Animal Rescue was registered as a charity in the UK in 1989, with Alan Knight as chairman.
-The organization began by running a sanctuary in the southwest of England for domestic and farm animals.
+The organisation began by running a sanctuary in the southwest of England for domestic and farm animals.
 In 1998, it opened a clinic in Goa, India, for stray dogs and cats.

-In 1993, IAR was also registered as a charity in Malta to tackle the slaughter of migratory birds by hunters.
+In 1993, IAR was also registered as a charity in Malta to tackle the killing of migratory birds by hunters.

-The IAR in India collaborated with various other groups and individuals to help animals.
-In 2022, the IAR worked with the Delhi-based Wildlife SOS (WSOS) to rescue dancing bears from the streets of India.
-They first helped fund the completion of the first sloth bear sanctuary in India - the Agra Bear Rescue Facility (ABRF).
-As part of the project, job opportunities were also created for the Kalandars, a nomadic tribespeople within India who were the original bear handlers.
+IAR India collaborated with various other groups and individuals to help animals.
+In 2022, IAR worked with the Delhi-based Wildlife SOS (WSOS) to rescue dancing bears from the streets of India.
+They first helped fund the completion of the first sloth bear sanctuary in India – the Agra Bear Rescue Facility (ABRF).
+As part of the project, job opportunities were created for the Kalandars, a nomadic tribe in India who were the original bear handlers.
 These people were supplied with seed money to retrain and set up small businesses.
-In 2009, the coalition of Wildlife SOS, IAR and Free the Bears Foundation in Australia celebrated the rescue of the very last dancing bear off the streets.
-The IAR would stay committed to assist in the funding for the bear sanctuaries.
+In 2009, the coalition of Wildlife SOS, IAR, and Free the Bears Foundation in Australia celebrated the rescue of the last dancing bear from the streets.
+IAR remained committed to assisting in the funding for the bear sanctuaries.

 International Animal Rescue was first registered in Indonesia in 2006 under the local name Yayasan IAR Indonesia (YIARI).
-Its aim was to come to the aid of primates (initially macaques and slow lorises) and tackle deforestation.
-In 2007 YIARI built a rescue and rehabilitation centre on the island of Java for primates rescued from the pet trade, including macaques and lorises.
+Its aim was to aid primates (initially macaques and slow lorises) and tackle deforestation.
+In 2007, YIARI built a rescue and rehabilitation centre on the island of Java for primates rescued from the pet trade, including macaques and lorises.

-In 2009, YIARI's program director in Indonesia, vet Karmele Llano Sanchez, was called upon to treat a wound caused by the shackle on a captive orangutan in Pontianak, West Borneo.
-This led YIARI to undertake the rescue of that orangutan, named JoJo, and a second one known as Jingo.
-The rescue operation marked the beginning of YIARI's orangutan rescue and rehabilitation project which first operated out of a small, temporary facility in Ketapang, West Borneo.
-Then, in 2010, YIARI purchased 60 acres of land to build a permanent facility and construction was soon underway.
+In 2009, YIARI's programme director in Indonesia, vet Karmele Llano Sanchez, treated a wound caused by a shackle on a captive orangutan in Pontianak, West Borneo.
+This led YIARI to rescue that orangutan, named JoJo, and a second one known as Jingo.
+The operation marked the beginning of YIARI's orangutan rescue and rehabilitation project, which first operated out of a small, temporary facility in Ketapang, West Borneo.
+In 2010, YIARI purchased 60 acres of land to build a permanent facility, and construction soon began.

-Upon completion, the facility was accredited by the Global Federation of Animal Sanctuaries.
-In June 2014 YIARI's primate rehabilitation centre in West Java joined the orangutan facility in receiving GFAS accreditation.
+Upon completion, the facility was accredited by the Global Federation of Animal Sanctuaries (GFAS).
+In June 2014, YIARI's primate rehabilitation centre in West Java joined the orangutan facility in receiving GFAS accreditation.

-The El Nino weather event in 2015 caused the destruction of 5000 acres of rainforest surrounding YIARI's orangutan rehabilitation centre in Ketapang and the loss of more than five million acres nationwide.
-Consequently, YIARI took in 40 orangutans in total whose habitats were destroyed.
+The El Niño weather event in 2015 caused the destruction of 5,000 acres of rainforest surrounding YIARI's orangutan rehabilitation centre in Ketapang and the loss of more than five million acres nationwide.
+Consequently, YIARI took in 40 orangutans whose habitats were destroyed.